jcpunk/puppet-nfs/README.md

 Setup a server permitting NFSv3 and NFSv4 along with Kerberos security and GSSProxy.
 Also setup two exports, but leave any unmanaged files in `/etc/exports.d/`

 NOTE: if you drop your own files in `/etc/exports.d/` you should `notify`
       one of: `Class['nfs']` `Class['nfs::service']` `Class['nfs::service::exportfs']`

+NOTE: if defined, your export fragment will require the listed `File` resource.

 ```puppet
 class {'nfs':
   use_gssproxy => true,